 The BR report mandated by SEBI is on the implementation of the nine principles laid out in the National Voluntary Guidelines.
 The SEBI reporting format requires that the Corporate Policy in respect of the nine principles mentioned above be formulated and formalized and the adherence thereto reported in the BR reporting format.
-SEBI vide circular No. CIR/CFD/CMD/10/2015 dated

-04.11.2015 has prescribed the format for the Business Responsibility Report (BRR) in respect of reporting on ESG (Environment, Social and Governance) parameters by listed entities.
+SEBI vide circular No. CIR/CFD/CMD/10/2015 dated 04.11.2015 has prescribed the format for the Business Responsibility Report (BRR) in respect of reporting on ESG (Environment, Social and Governance) parameters by listed entities.

 SEBI vide circular No. SEBI/HO/CFD/CMD-2/P/CIR/2021/562 dated 10.05.2021 has introduced Business Responsibility and Sustainability Reporting (BRSR) in place of BRR.
 In recent times, adapting to and mitigating climate change impact, inclusive growth and transitioning to a sustainable economy have emerged as major issues globally.
 There is an increased focus of investors and other stakeholders seeking businesses to be responsible and sustainable towards the environment and society.

 Thus, reporting of company's performance on sustainability related factors has become as vital as reporting on financial and operational performance.

 With effect from the FY 2022-23, filing of BRSR shall be mandatory for the top 1000 listed companies (by market capitalization) and shall replace the existing BRR.
 Filing of BRSR is voluntary for the FY 2021-22.
-Our Bank appears in the top 1000 listed companies and filing of BRSR from the FY 2022-23 will be mandatory for the Bank.
+Our bank appears in the top 1000 listed companies and filing of BRSR from the FY 2022-23 will be mandatory for the bank.

 Some of the disclosures sought under the BRSR may not be applicable to certain industries, say the service industry.
-In such cases, the Bank (entity) can state that such disclosure is not applicable along with reasons for the same.
+In such cases, the entity can state that such disclosure is not applicable along with reasons for the same.

 SEBI vide circular No. SEBI/HO/CFD/CFD-SEC-2/P/CIR/2023/122 dated 12.07.2023 has introduced BRSR Core - Framework for assurance and ESG disclosures for value chain.
 The BRSR Core is a sub-set of the BRSR, consisting of a set of Key Performance Indicators (KPIs) / metrics under 9 ESG attributes.
-Keeping in view the relevance to the Indian / Emerging market context, few new KPIs have been identified for assurance such as job creation in small towns, open-ness of business, gross wages paid to women etc. The format of BRSR Core for reasonable assurance and the BRSR format after incorporating new KPIs of BRSR Core is as provided in SEBI Circular and /or as amended from time to time by SEBI.
+Keeping in view the relevance to the Indian / Emerging market context, few new KPIs have been identified for assurance such as job creation in small towns, open-ness of business, gross wages paid to women etc. The format of BRSR Core for reasonable assurance is placed at Annexure I. The BRSR format after incorporating new KPIs of BRSR Core is placed as Annexure II.
+The list of departments responsible for providing the data for preparation of BRS Report is attached as Annexure III.